Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,2733.4333333333334,2765.667433.md

 ### Transcript

+> [Music]
+>
-> wait ready which one who is the funniest at the stand-ups well you're never there obviously me yep everyone else is dead inside for a herring on my jo excite yes it's fresh when I come in and they're gonna be like never thought we'd say this yeah they were like I thought it
+> wait ready which one who is the funniest at the stand-ups well you're never there obviously me yep everyone else is dead inside for a herring on my jo excite yes it's fresh when I come in and they're gonna be like never thought we'd say this yeah they were like I thought it was bad before and that's nuts here so